What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Importance of the conditioning information levels

 After identifying the critical design choices in both stages of the generative model, we investigate how different forms of conditioning affect compositional generalization (\textbf{RQ3}).
 In prior work on compositionality in diffusion models, \citet{okawa} conditioned models on complete, continuous factor representations (e.g., raw hue or size).
 In more realistic scenarios, however, factors are often quantized (e.g., the word ``red'' instead of the exact hue) or provided as lossy description (i.e., some factors are missing in the conditioning signal).
 For quantized signals, we convert continuous signals into discrete binary signals.
 For lossy signals, we randomly drop each factor with a 10\% probability, so that, on average, one in ten factors is missing.

 \cref{fig:conditiong_discrete} shows that compositional generalization becomes less stable under quantized conditioning.
 When some factors present in the image are occasionally missing from the conditioning signal, compositional generalization typically fails (\cref{fig:conditiong_cont_dropout}).
 Combining both conditions--a setting common in practice--produces the strongest negative effect (\cref{fig:conditiong_mechanism_dropout}).
-Overall, these results show that limited information--whether through quantization or incomplete conditioning-- can impair compositional generalization, even when all factors are provided during generation.
+Overall, these results show that limited information--whether through quantization or incomplete conditioning-- can impair compositional generalization, even when all factors are provided during inference.
+Critically, our evidence reveals a divergence from conventional wisdom: while dropout is a standard for improving generalization, we find that concept dropout is conspicuously detrimental to compositional generalization.